From the Labs at Baylor College of Medicine spotlights the newest and most interesting research information from the bench at the College.

 Allison Mickey is a senior communications specialist in Office of Communications since June 2016.
 In her role, she shares the latest news, updates and stories from many of the departments and faculty here at Baylor, including cancer, emergency medicine, genetics and medical ethics.
 She has a background in marketing and public relations.

-Dipali Pathak has been part of the Office of Communications & Community Relations since May 2007.
+Dipali Pathak has been part of the Office of Communications and Community Outreach since May 2007.
 As assistant director of communications involved in special projects, she works to communicate the important work and research of our faculty members within the Baylor community and beyond.
 Some of the areas that Dipali covers include nutrition, psychiatry, orthopedic surgery and news on all four of our schools at Baylor (Medical School, Graduate School of Biomedical Sciences, School of Allied Health Sciences and National School of Tropical Medicine).